BladeMcCool/IPFS-Social-Graph/README.md

 An IPFS Social Graph.
 Create a social Profile, and use the RSA keys to sign new GraphNodes and Profile versions which link to their previous records immutably.
 Provide a Web UI to crawl this data using js-ipfs.
 Provide a server component to federate lists of updated profile tip information among network operators using a go-ipfs instance.

-Watch an early pre-alpha tech demo on Youtube: https://www.youtube.com/watch?v=8DjmmvUvuxE
+Watch a Demo Video: https://www.youtube.com/watch?v=6j9JGxelsZk

+Much earlier demo video (pre-alpha proof of concept): https://www.youtube.com/watch?v=8DjmmvUvuxE

 Live demo: https://ipfstoy.chws.ca